Gosiuniunia/Scientific-and-implementation-project/README.md

        - Geometric transformations
        - GANs

-- Model evaluation and comparison using accuracy, precision,
+- Model evaluation and comparison using accuracy, precision, recall and f1 score with statistical testing